 The project includes specific activities to contribute to the institutionalization of processes and practices to increase inclusion and representativeness of youth organizations.
 In this sense, activities foreseen under outcome 1 will directly address youth institutions, strengthening their capacities and providing them with tailored tools and procedures to ensure greater participation of youth, including young girls, disabled young people into decision making spaces.
 The engagement of these institutions in the identification of their needs directly in the project design phase has been key in building the sustainability of these actions.
 Information systems related to youth organizations, their capacity and other relevant information with potential to contribute for youth participation in decision making will be public and made available to youth promotion actors and youth themselves to ensure their use and maintenance beyond the project duration.
-The project also aims to provide solid and substantial policy tools to improve the development of policies, programmes and budget of both national and international institutions working in the youth promotion sector.
-In this sense, the work foreseen under outcome 2 aims to develop and disseminate a policy evaluation report which will remain available to national and international institutions.
+The project also aims to provide solid and substantial policy tools to improve the development of policies, programmes and budget of both national and international institutions.
 The ownership and legitimacy of the final product will be ensured by the methodology adopted which will engage youth at all different levels and from different organizations, networks and associations.
 This will ensure support to the final products and its contents even beyond the project duration as well as will launch the foundation to greater collaboration among youth organizations.
 Finally, the project aims to catalyze the capacities and create the conditions for youth playing an active role in the monitoring of public policies and decision making at the local level.
 In the activities under outcome 3, the project will leverage on already existing youth platforms and networks at the regional level.
 Building on the lessons learned in the No Ianda Djuntu project, the project will work on reinforcing their structure and addressing the main issues linked with their sustainability (mainly turn over and membership).
-The project will closely work with the IandaGuine!Djuntu project, funded by the EU, to build on the online tools they already created and to create a strong synergy at the regional level with the CSOs spaces and networks they leveraged in the last 3 years.
+The project will closely work with the IandaGuiné!Djuntu project, funded by the EU, to build on the online tools they already created and to create a strong synergy at the regional level with the CSOs spaces and networks they leveraged in the last 3 years.